 The Normalized parameter can be used to normalize the node centralities by dividing by another field to create a ratio or proportion.
 The Normalized parameter is enabled by default but can be disabled for nodes using betweenness and closeness centrality.

-The Natural breaks, Equal interval, and Unclassed classifications can be chosen in the Classification type parameter.
-If Natural breaks or Equal interval are chosen, the number of classes can also be edited.
+The Natural Breaks, Equal Interval, and Unclassed classifications can be chosen in the Classification type parameter.
+If Natural Breaks or Equal Interval is chosen, the number of classes can also be edited.